 An autonomous vehicle isn’t just a massive, oddly shaped computer on wheels.
 It’s more of a data center made up of networked computers performing or responsible for different tasks.
-Naturally, the operating systems (OSs) on these computers differ.
+Naturally, an autonomous car operating system (OS) differs on these computers.
 Let’s find out which automotive OSs are critical to develop, deploy, and manage autonomous vehicle software and hardware.

 In this article, you’ll learn about: